A topic from the subject of Biochemistry in Chemistry.

 2. Add the dish soap and salt to the strawberry pulp.

-4. Pour the mixture into a funnel lined with cheesecloth.
+4. Pour the mixture into a funnel lined with cheesecloth placed over a smaller bowl.

-5. Let the mixture filter into a clean bowl.
+5. Let the mixture filter into the clean bowl, collecting the strawberry filtrate.

-6. Slowly pour the rubbing alcohol down the side of the filtered liquid.
+6. Slowly pour the cold rubbing alcohol down the side of the filtered liquid, forming a layer on top.

-• Cell lysis: The dish soap breaks down the cell membranes of the strawberry cells, releasing the DNA into the solution.
+• Cell lysis: The dish soap breaks down the cell membranes and nuclear membranes of the strawberry cells, releasing the DNA into the solution.
+The soap disrupts the lipid bilayer.

-• Protein precipitation: The salt helps to precipitate the proteins in the solution, making it easier to separate the DNA.
+• Protein precipitation: The salt helps to precipitate proteins in the solution, preventing them from interfering with DNA isolation and making the DNA easier to see.

-• Alcohol precipitation: The rubbing alcohol causes the DNA to precipitate out of the solution, forming visible strands.
+• Alcohol precipitation: The rubbing alcohol (cold is better) causes the DNA to precipitate out of the solution because DNA is not soluble in alcohol.
+The DNA becomes visible as it clumps together at the interface.

 Significance:

-This experiment is a simple and effective way to demonstrate the principles of molecular biology.
-It can be used to teach students about DNA, cell structure, and the methods used to study biological molecules.
+This experiment is a simple and effective way to demonstrate the principles of molecular biology, specifically DNA extraction.
+It allows for a visual demonstration of DNA and can be used to teach students about DNA, cell structure, and basic laboratory techniques.

 Share on: